General Optimal Step-size for ADMM-type Algorithms: Domain Parametrization and Optimal Rates: Introduction

-Unfortunately, the optimal step-size selection is one of the very few issues that have not been addressed in the last 48 years.
-As pointed out in a recent paper by Stephen Boyd et al. \cite[sec.
-1.2, First-order methods]{stellato2020osqp} `\textit{Despite some recent theoretical results \cite{banjac2018tight,giselsson2016linear}, it remains unclear how to select those parameters to optimize the algorithm convergence rate.}' Indeed, there have been many attempts, but this issue has not actually been solved, which we will discuss separately in the next section.
-In this paper, we claim that this 48-year open problem is completely solved, in the sense that: (i) all our results are in a general sense without any strong assumption imposed; (ii) all choices are in closed-forms, and hence no additional computation burden; (iii) the step-size theoretical result is ready to use in practice via a successive estimation technique without additional assumption.
+Unfortunately, the ADMM optimal step-size is one of the very few issues that have not been addressed in the last 49 years.
+As pointed out in a recent paper by Bartolomeo Stellato and Stephen Boyd et al. \cite[sec.
+1.2, First-order methods]{stellato2020osqp} `\textit{Despite some recent theoretical results \cite{banjac2018tight,giselsson2016linear}, it remains unclear how to select those parameters to optimize the algorithm convergence rate}'.
+The same open problem is also mentioned by Ernest K. Ryu and Wotao Yin in \cite[Sec.
+8, Parameter selection]{ryu2022large}.